How to Track User Activity in WordPress

 Do you want to track the activity of your logged in users in Google Analytics and WordPress?
-If you require people to register on your website, then you can set up WordPress user activity tracking to see more about how those visitors interact with it.
+If you require people to register on your website, then you can set up WordPress user ID tracking in GA4 to track individual users by ID to see more about how those visitors interact with your site.

 By enabling individual user ID tracking in Google Analytics, you can accurately track your logged in users across multiple devices.